cenxky/smtp-patch/README.md

 ## SMTP Patch

-Enhance Ruby net/smtp library to support never interrupted by errors while mail sending to multiple receptions.
+Enhance Ruby net/smtp library to be never interrupted by errors while mail sending to multiple recipients.

 ### Installation